-All of the core content from each subject area is maintained in Google Docs.
-I embed each section doc in the appropriate page of the Framework so that they can be accessed by any user on any browser.
+I publish my tools in Google Docs and embed in my website pages.
 I use Google docs because it is far more efficient to maintain and track content rather than using the website content manager.
+See document structure here.

 Framework users need at a minimum a free Google account to access the Docs, Sheets and Slides.
 A Microsoft Excel license is also useful, but not required.
 Most of the core models in Section 4 are built in Excel, as I prefer to work in Excel for larger, more complex spreadsheets.
 But, you can easily open these models in Google Sheets.

 I send emails with updates to my content and tools.
 Subscribe from the page footer.

 Work With Me